nourankh1/heart-failure-prediction/README.md

 A data science project done as part of the Spring 2025 Data Science course at GIU.
 We analyzed the Heart Failure dataset and built ML models to predict patient outcomes.

 Assignment 1: Data Exploration & Cleaning
-  Tools: pandas, matplotlib, seaborn
-  What we did:

-  Cleaned up messy datasets
+Cleaned and prepared raw datasets

 Handled missing values and outliers

-  Plotted data trends and correlations
+Visualized data using Pandas, Matplotlib, and Seaborn

 Assignment 2: Classification
-  Algorithms: KNN, Naive Bayes, Decision Tree, Random Forest What we did:
+Trained KNN, Naive Bayes, Decision Tree, and Random Forest models

-  Trained and tested models
+Used train/test split and cross-validation

-  Compared accuracy and confusion matrices
+Compared models using accuracy and confusion matrices
-  Used train/test splits & cross-validation

 Assignment 3: Clustering
-  Algorithms: K-Means, Agglomerative, GMM, BIRCH
+Applied K-Means, Agglomerative, GMM, and BIRCH clustering
-  What we did:

-  Clustered data using unsupervised learning
-  Measured quality with silhouette score
+Evaluated using silhouette score

-  Visualized clusters
+Visualized clustering results

+Tools Used
+Python, Pandas, scikit-learn, Matplotlib, Seaborn

-  Datasets Used
+Datasets
-  Kaggle
-  UCI ML Repository
+Kaggle and UCI Machine Learning Repository

-  Tech Stack
-  Python (Jupyter Notebooks)
-  scikit-learn, pandas, seaborn, matplotlib